 - Trip interruption coverage that goes up to $500 if you’re stuck 100 or more miles away from home.
 This includes things like lodging, meals, and other modes of transportation.

-We ranked Nationwide number two on our list of the best car insurance companies for roadside assistance.
-To get emergency assistance coverage, you’ll have to add it to your insurance policy.
+We ranked Nationwide number two on our list of the best auto insurers for roadside assistance.
+To get emergency assistance coverage, you’ll have to add it to your policy.

-Nationwide typically offers either six- or 12-month policy terms.
+You can get either six- or 12-month policy terms.
 It’ll be up to you to decide which one is better for you.
 Six-month periods allow for more flexibility.
 However, 12-month terms allow you to keep the same rates for a longer time.
-It’s important to note that Nationwide doesn’t offer short-term or temporary car insurance.
+It’s important to note that short-term or temporary policies are not offered.

-Nationwide may insure you if you’re a high-risk driver.
-But it’ll mainly depend on how severe your record is.
-Nationwide may also help you file your SR-22 if your state required you to do so.
-Keep in mind that while Nationwide could offer you a policy as a high-risk driver, it’ll be much more expensive than normal.
+This provider insures some high-risk drivers, but whether they do depends on how severe your record is.
+You can also get help filing your SR-22 if your state required you to do so.
+Keep in mind that while you may be offered a policy as a high-risk driver, it’ll be much more expensive than normal.

-Whether you’re a first-time customer or renewing your policy, getting a Nationwide auto insurance quote is a breeze.
-There are three easy ways to get a quote:
+Whether you’re a first-time customer or renewing your policy, getting a quote is a breeze.
+There are three easy ways to get one:

-When you get a Nationwide quote, you must provide information about yourself.
-This helps Nationwide figure how much to fairly charge you for auto insurance.
-Here’s what you need to complete a quote:
+When you get a quote, you must provide information about yourself.
+This helps determine how much to fairly charge you for coverage.
+Here’s what you need to get an accurate rate: